Renderer

 • primitive_topology (integer) – Specifies the type of primitive to be rendered.
 It determines how the vertices will be connected (e.g., triangles, lines, etc.).

-• vertices (table) – A table containing objects, each defining a point in 2D or 3D space with position, color, and other attributes.
+• vertices (table) – A table containing Vertex objects, each defining a point in 2D or 3D space with position, color, and other attributes.

 • indices (table) – A table of integers representing the order in which vertices should be connected to form the desired shape.

-Example code
+Example usage

 WriteToBuffer.lua